funtom-io/fast-lane-toll/README.md

 # fast-lane-price
-Periodically fetches the current price in the fast-lane and saves for later analysis
+Periodically fetches the price in the fast-lane and saves for later analysis